 “As you have therefore received Christ Jesus the Lord, so walk in Him “

 “so walk in Him”

 The point of this verse revolves around two monosyllables — “as” and “so.”
 The point of the “as…so” clause is comparison.
 The “as” refers to the point when we received Christ as our Savior (John 1:11,12).
 The “as” refers to the truth that we receive Jesus Christ’s death for our sin by faith.
-The “so” refers to continued trust in the ongoing principles of Scripture for our daily walk with God.
+The “so” refers to continued trust in the ongoing principles of Scripture for our daily walk with the Lord.
 Spiritual life begins with faith, and it continues on faith.
-The comparison between becoming a Christian and continuing as a Christian is faith.
+The correlation between becoming a Christian and continuing as a Christian is faith.

-The Exodus generation in the Old Testament failed to mix the promises with faith (Heb.
+The Exodus generation in the Old Testament failed to mix God’s promises with faith (Heb.
 3:7-4:16).
 We cannot live the Christian life if we do not claim the promises by which we live it.
 If we do not know the promises, how can we claim them?
 The Exodus generation had a great future, a land flowing with milk and honey.
-For forty years, they wandered in the desert of carnality because they did not apply enough of God’s Word to seize the future God promised them.
+For forty years, they wandered in the desert of carnality because they did not apply enough of God’s Word by faith to seize the future God promised them.

 We utilize the same faith by which we became a Christian to live daily before God.